Latchkey kid: Effects on children

 The effects of being a latchkey child differ with age.
 Loneliness, boredom and fear are most common for those younger than ten years of age.
 In the early teens, there is a greater susceptibility to peer pressure, potentially resulting in such behavior as alcohol abuse, drug abuse, sexual promiscuity and smoking.
 The behaviors might stem from "unspent energy, peer pressure to misbehave, or hostility because of the lack of appropriate adult attention".
 In one study, middle school students left home alone for more than three hours a day reported higher levels of behavioral problems, higher rates of depression, and lower levels of self-esteem than other students.

 If, however, there are enough stimuli at home, such as books, computers, games, solitary hobbies such as modelmaking, etc., the negative effects can be averted.
 The child may learn independent lifestyle skills, such as making meals, very early.

-Socioeconomic status and length of time left alone can bring forth other negative effects.
-Children from lower income families are associated with greater externalizing issues (such as conduct disorders and hyperactivity) and academic problems.
-This association was weaker for children from middle income families as compared to their supervised peers.
-In 2000, a German PISA study found no significant differences in the scholastic performance between "latchkey kids" and kids in a "nuclear family".
-We can see these effects on children when their parents are not around, whether they be at work or just being plain neglectful.

 Positive effects of being a latchkey child include independence and self-reliance at a young age.
-Deborah Belle, author of The After-School Lives of Children: Alone and with Others While Parents Work suggests that being left home alone may be a better alternative to staying with baby-sitters or older siblings.
-Latchkey parenting allows for guardians to gain more money if they work while their kids are caring for themselves.
+Deborah Belle, author of The After-School Lives of Children: Alone and with Others While Parents Work, suggests that being left home alone may be a better alternative to staying with baby-sitters or older siblings.

 Legal issues

-The legality of the latchkey children's "alone time" varies with country, state and local area laws.
+The legality of the latchkey children's unsupervised time varies with country, state and local area laws.
 In the United States, state and local laws typically do not specify any particular age under 18 when a child can be legally left without supervision.
-Except in some states where the age is defined.
 Some states do have specific age restrictions, but most of the US states have no minimum age for leaving children unsupervised.

 Parents can be held accountable by child welfare, child protective services organizations, or law enforcement if children come to harm while left without supervision if, in the opinion of the agency, the children's age or other considerations made such a choice inappropriate.
-Legal issues also continue to be important concerns for those who work in libraries.
-They worry about the potential liability should an unattended child be hurt, molested or abducted while at the facility.
-This issue becomes critical, particularly at closing time when "parents who are late picking up their children also create safety, and, possibly, legal problems."